KolKemboi/KolKemboi/README.md

 - 📫 How to reach me **kolkemboi@gmail.com**

-- ⚡ Fun fact **I am into Korean culture and music because of Jennie Kim, yeah**
+- ⚡ Fun fact **I am into Korean culture and music because of Jennie Kim**

 - **I am really thankful to GeeekforGeeks, not sure how my dev life would be without that bunch**